zenflip/tradecraft/docs/use-the-index-price.md

 **This is a weighted average of major exchanges' prices.**

 - Much more stable and reflects the true market value
-- Liquidations and margin calls on Kraken use index price
+- Most exchanges use index price for liquidations and margin calls
 - If your stop-loss is set on index, it'll behave consistently with liquidation logic — fewer fakeouts

 **Advantage:** Only a real market move — not a single exchange wick — can trigger your stop.